-Alternative financing options with WE DO GOOD, Brainforest and GoParity
+Alternative financing options with WE DO GOOD, Brainforest and Goparity

 At maze impact, we provide early-stage impact founders with both financial and non-financial support.
 While we operate with a venture capital model, offering funding in exchange for equity, we also take a hands-on approach.
 This means working closely with founders to guide them through key growth strategies, helping with fundraising, and making crucial introductions.